 This is an uneasy and stressful time for all.
 Many of us are required to stay home.
 Social activities are canceled, kids are home from school, and visiting the gym and other stress-relieving outlets are on lockdown.
-Basically, our worlds have been turned upside down as we protect ourselves from the COVID-19 pandemic.
+Basically, our worlds have been turned upside down.
 It seems that anything that could bring a smile to our faces would be welcomed.

 Think … puppies!
 Cute, tail-wagging, adorable little puppies.
 There, you’ve got a smile on your face now, right?
 In honor of National Puppy Day, March 23, 2020, we explore how turning to those little balls of fluff can help us weather the storm.